PranavVijayBellakki/Audio-Forensic-Toolkit/README.md

 If an AI-generated voice is played out of a physical speaker and re-recorded with a microphone (a **Replay Attack**), the physical acoustic environment (speaker distortion, room reverb, microphone hardware) acts as a filter, scrubbing away the pristine digital AI markers.
 For the highest accuracy, please upload **original digital files** rather than physical re-recordings.

 🤝 Project Contributors
-Pranav Bellakki - Backend Integration & DevOps
+Pranav Bellakki - Backend Integration & DevOps,
-Kiran Hooli -  Core logic & UI Design
+Kiran Hooli -  Core logic & UI Design,
 Sunil G K - frontend Integration